Smorgasburg

 smorgasburg

-Have you ever walked into a situation where there was so much good stuff to eat that you felt panicky from realizing that you could not have it all?
-This was the state of Snackish when faced with Smorgasburg, the Saturday-only food fest on the Williamsburg waterfront that features 100+ vendors.
-I mean, I knew what I was in for—I’d even prepared by wearing an elastic-waist skirt, a dual-purpose headband/sweatband, and an old t-shirt that could take some food dribbles without causing major upset.
-Even though I was attired for serious gluttony and chugging a large bottle of water, I was soon overcome by the 90 degree heat and relentless sun.
+Have you ever had food-induced anxiety from walking into a place where there were too many tasty things to eat?
+This was the state of Snackish at Smorgasburg, the Saturday-only food fest on the Williamsburg waterfront that features 100+ vendors.
+I mean, I knew what I was in for—I’d even worn an elastic-waist skirt, a dual-purpose headband/sweatband, and an old t-shirt that could take some food dribbles without causing major upset.
+Even though I was prepared, I was soon overcome by the 90 degree heat and relentless sun.
 After a quick stroll around the premises to survey my options, I double-fisted some snacks and made my escape.
 Here’s the rundown:

 smorgasburg dough donut